Keyguards for Keyboards

 Keyguards for iPads and other things

 You can also find keyguards for iPads that fit layouts of apps, such as Proloquo2go, GoTalk Now and Clicker Communicator.
-Two popular manufacturers of these guards are Lasered Pics (who also make keyguards for laptops) and Beyond Adaptive (part of Logan Tech who make the ProxTalker).
+Two popular manufacturers of these guards are Lasered Pics / Keyguard AT (who also make keyguards for laptops) and Beyond Adaptive (part of Logan Tech who make the ProxTalker).

 Before deciding to purchase or make a keyguard you might want to explore the iOS TouchAccomodation settings.
 Tap Assistance, in particular, performs a similar function and may save you some money!